chuhlomin/render-template/README.md

 You must set at least `vars` or `vars_path`.
 You may set both of them (`vars` values will precede over `vars_path`).

+Vars may not contain any hyphons in their name.

 There are few template functions available:

 - `date` – formats timestamp using Go's [time layout](https://golang.org/pkg/time/#pkg-constants).